-Exiting Support and Improvement Status.
-To Exit CSI and ATSI status, a school must reduce the gap in performance by one-third between the school's baseline performance from the year they were identified (either overall for CSI-low performing schools or for the subgroup/subgroups that led to identification) and 55% of all points possible if a school is an elementary, middle, or junior high school or 57% of all points possible if the school is a high school; and (2) the school (or subgroup that led to identification) performance must exceed the lowest performing five percent of Title I schools from the year the school was identified.
+- 1. CSI Low Performing Student Groups may exit when they meet the following two (a. and b.) exit criteria: - a.
+Reduce the gap in performance for all designated ATSI student groups by one-third between the student group's baseline performance from the year they were identified as CSI; and - i.
+55% of all points possible if a school is an elementary, middle, or junior high school; or - ii.
+57% of all points possible if the school is a high school; and